Connecting Equipment Adds New Layers of Machine Safeguarding

-Go Beyond Connecting Data -- Collect Data with IIoT
+Go Beyond Connecting Data -- Collect Data with Software Solutions

 Much like the examples above, products and systems that boost safety have existed for many years.
-Recently, the Industrial Internet of Things (IIoT) has allowed products and safety systems to improve safety outcomes even more.
+Recently, Industrial Software Solutions have allowed products and safety systems to improve safety outcomes even more.